getumbrel/umbrel/bin/README.md

 All of the above scripts continuosly update `$UMBREL_ROOT/statuses/update-status.json` with the progress of update, which the dashboard periodically fetches every 2s via `umbrel-manager` to keep the user updated.

-### Limitations
+### Further improvements

-- There's currently no way to catch an error during the update and restore from the backup
+- Catch any error during the update and restore from the backup
-- There also needs to be a way to restore from the backup in case of a power-failure or intenional shutdown during the update process
+- Restore from backup on power-failure